NAlexH2/516soundmusic/notebook.md

 Table of contents are generated using a VSCode extension called "Markdown All In One."
 Very useful tool.

+# 11/30/24 - 9:32 AM - Working on Final Project
+- Plans today are the following:
+  - Get live audio to be captured and detected on the interactive option of the tuner.
+  - Do live processing of that data while capturing it to see how close it is to the note the user selected.
+  - If this all goes well, get started on the automatic detection.
+    - Research done on this part shows it's REALLY short and brief to actually implement, but, we'll see.

+- (10am) Starting with the live capture though...
+How did it go?
+  - (2:30pm) Well had a few off by one issues so wrong devices were being selected causing many issues.
+    - This is where I spent most of my time.
+  - This issue took me a long time.
+  - During this I was also fighting with the way I was capturing audio.
+Wound up having to sample for 3 seconds and then calculate the dominant frequency.
+    - Dominant frequency is proving to be an issue too, but only because it is 2x what the frequency is supposed to be
+- (2:30pm) Regarding the dominant frequency...
+  - For example, a high E note on a guitar (or any instrument, I suppose) is registered at 329 Hz.
+  - I tuned my guitar using another app to verify it was tuned correctly.
+  - However, the dominant freq according to the python script is ~658 Hz, which obviosuly isn't correct.
+  - I suspect there's just a simple math error somewhere.
+- Did I find the math error?

 # 11/26/24 - 2:20PM -> 6:00PM - Setup and Work On Final Portfolio Objective
 - Link to the [portfolio objective folder here](code/hw3-popgen).